Homotopy Methods for Convex Optimization: Conclusion and Open Questions

 In this paper, we have introduced a method to solve certain classes of convex optimization problems, by introducing a homotopy between a trivial optimization problem and the target problem, and following the path of optimal solutions along the homotopy of optimization problems.
 In \cref{sec:diff_eq} we have shown that the path of optimal solutions is described by the non-linear differential equation \eqref{eq:diff_eq}, which has a unique solution under certain assumptions on the homotopy (\cref{prop:uniqueness}).
 We have shown that this approach can be applied to examples including semidefinite and hyperbolic programs (\cref{ssec:homotopy_RZ}) as well as convex optimization problems with a single constraint (\cref{ssec:singleConcaveConstraint}).
 Moreover, we have shown that our method leads to a significant speed-up in certain numerical examples, most notably hyperbolic programming (\cref{ssec:hyperbolicProgramming}).

 The general applicability of this method begs the question under which assumptions we can also solve more general convex optimization problems with the homotopic approach.
+This includes for example: \begin{itemize} \item solving convex optimization problems with multiple constraints, or \item solving optimization problems with quasi-convex constraints. \end{itemize}

+It also remains unclear if the boundedness requirement of the feasible sets $C_t$ can be relaxed.
+While boundedness limits hyperbolic programming only to affine slices of hyperbolicity cones, it is crucial for preventing solution divergence, even though smoothing also works in the unbounded case.

-This includes for example: \begin{itemize} \item solving convex optimization problems with multiple constraints, or \item solving optimization problems with quasi-convex constraints. \end{itemize} Moreover, we leave an exact runtime analysis of this method for further work.
-This would include for example a comparision of the complexity of our method with interior-point methods applied to SDPs.
-Finally, since there are multiple canonical choices of homotopies for certain optimization classes (see \cref{sec:candidateHomotopy} and \cref{ssec:homotopy_RZ} in the case of SDPs), this suggests to study whether there exist alternative choices of homotopies that lead to computationally more efficient results.
+Moreover, we leave an exact runtime analysis of this method for further work.
+This would include for example a comparison of the complexity of our method with interior-point methods applied to SDPs.
+Finally, since there are multiple canonical choices of homotopies for certain optimization classes this suggests to study whether there exist alternative choices of homotopies that lead to computationally more efficient results.